 The 7 C’s of Communication

-The seven C’s of communication is a list of seven principles that you should try to ensure all of your communications adhere to.
+The seven C’s of communication is a list of principles that you should ensure all of your communications adhere to.
 Their purpose is to help ensure that the person you’re communicating with hears what you’re trying to say.
 The seven C’s are: clear, correct, complete, concrete, concise, considered and courteous.

 There are several stages to clarity.